Ro5bert/sres/README.txt

        Event descriptions are given to sres over standard input in the follow‐ ing format:

-           My Event 1
-           @ MINS HOURS DAYS-OF-WEEK DAYS-OF-MONTH MONTHS YEARS DURATION
+           MINS HOURS DAYS-OF-WEEK DAYS-OF-MONTH MONTHS YEARS DURATION Event1 MINS HOURS DAYS-OF-WEEK DAYS-OF-MONTH MONTHS YEARS DURATION
            # A line comment: "#" must be the first non-whitespace character.
-           My Event 2
-           @ MINS HOURS DAYS-OF-WEEK DAYS-OF-MONTH MONTHS YEARS DURATION Etc...
+           MINS HOURS DAYS-OF-WEEK DAYS-OF-MONTH MONTHS YEARS DURATION Event2 [Etc...]

-       Each event has a one line description and zero or more "selectors" (the lines  beginning with "@").
-Each selector consists of seven fields, as shown above.
-The first six fields describe the start time of an  event in a cron-like format, and the last field specifies the duration of the event associated with the preceding start time description.
-An  event with  zero  selectors  never  happens; an event with multiple selectors happens at the times described by each of its  selectors,  with  dupli‐ cates removed.
+       Each event is one line starting with seven fields, as shown above.
+The first  six  fields  describe  the start time of an event in a cron-like format, and the last field specifies the duration of the event  associ‐ ated with the preceding start time description.
+Everything on the line after the seven fields constitutes the  event  description.
+An  event with no description has the same description as the previous event, and events defined in this way are  deduplicated.
+For  example,  "Event1" above  has  two lines describing when and for how long it occurs.
+(The very first event in the input must have a description.)

-       Here are some examples of selectors:
+       Here are some examples of the first seven fields:

        00 13 tue,fri * jan-apr,sep 1986 3h30m
               At 1:00 p.m. on Tuesdays and Fridays in  January  through  April and September in 1986 for 3.5 hours.

        00-29 08 * 29 feb 2020 -1m1w
               At  each  of  the  first  30 minutes in the 8th hour of 29 Febu‐ rary 2020 for 1 minute less than a week.

        * * * * * 2030 0m
               At every minute in 2030 for 0 minutes.

        54 18 mon 1 apr 2001 2d
               At 6:54 p.m. on Monday,  1 April 2001  for  2 days.
 (This  one
               never happens since 1 Apr 2001 is actually a Sunday.)

        To  be  precise, the permissible values for the first six fields are as
        follows:

        Field           Values
        ──────────────────────────────────────────────────
-       mins            00, 01, ..., 59
+       mins            0, 1, ..., 59
-       hours           00, 01, ..., 23
+       hours           0, 1, ..., 23
-       days-of-week    sun, mon, tue, wed, thu, fri, sat days-of-month   01, 02, ..., 31
+       days-of-week    sun, mon, tue, wed, thu, fri, sat days-of-month   1, 2, ..., 31
        months          jan, feb, mar, apr, may, jun, jul, aug, sep, oct, nov, dec
-       years           1970, 1971, ..., 2037
+       years           ..., 2BC, 1BC, 1AD, 2AD, ...

-       Leading  zeros are required where shown above.
        Days of week and months are case insensitive.
-The restriction on years may be  lifted  in  the future.
+When a year doesn't have an era suffix (BC/AD), AD is assumed.

        In  addition,  the  above values can be listed (using ",") and put in a range (using "-").